TILDE-Q: A Transformation Invariant Loss Function for Time-Series Forecasting: Preliminary

 \subsection{Time-Series Distortions in Transformation Perspectives}

-Distortion, a gap between two similar time-series, affects on capturing shapes in time-series data.
-As such, it is important to investigate different distortions and their impact on representation learning aspects.
+Distortion, a gap between two similar time-series, affects shape capturing in time-series data.
+Thus, it is important to investigate different distortions and their impacts on representation learning aspects.
 There are six common time-series distortions that models encounter during learning~\citep{Esling12, Batista14cid,Berkhin06,Liao05,Kerr08}--Amplitude Shifting, Phase Shifting, Uniform Amplification, Uniform Time Scaling, Dynamic Amplification, and Dynamic Time Scaling.
-Next, we explain each common time-series distortion in terms of transformation with \(n\)-length time-series \(\mathbf{F}(t) = [f(t_1), f(t_2), \dots, f(t_n)]\), where t = \([t_1, t_2, ... , t_n]\).
+Next, we explain each common time-series distortion in terms of transformation with an \(n\)-length time-series \(\mathbf{F}(t) = [f(t_1), f(t_2), \dots, f(t_n)]\), where t = \([t_1, t_2, \dots, t_n]\).
 Fig.~\ref{fig:distortions} presents example distortions, categorized by amplitude and time dimensions.